-The Conformal Coat area throughput time is 37 hours on average when their limit established by the business is 24 hours.
+Abstract - The Conformal Coat area throughput time is 37 hours on average when their limit established by the business is 24 hours.
 This low performance is negatively impacting the on-time delivery metric for internal and external customers.
-The following activities were implemented in order to reduce the throughput time: cross training classes, line balancing analysis, empowering the operators to make decisions by themselves, controlling the input with a new system feature and managing the inventory by changing process dynamic.
+The following activities were implemented in order to reduce the throughput time: cross training classes, line balancing analysis, empowering the operators to make decisions by themselves, controlling the input with a new system feature, managing the inventory by changing process dynamic and benchmarking with a company that has a similar area.
 The fusion of these activities has reduced the throughput time to 6 hours in average.
 Also, based on the line balancing analysis, the area can reduce a single full-time equivalent position, which is equal to \$53K annual savings.